JMax45/Instagram-Multiple-Photos-Uploader/README.md

 username = 'username'
 password = 'password'
 ```
+Then copy the photos you want to upload in the folder *files_to_upload* and start the script.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.